-These programme regulations should be read in conjunction with the University's core regulations for undergraduate programmes, and the marking and classification conventions for undergraduate programmes.
+These programme regulations should be read in conjunction with the University's core regulations for undergraduate programmes.

-BA History with Foundation (V102)
+BA English with Foundation (Q301)

-1. This programme is available at Durham City Campus, in full or part-time mode of study.
+1. This programme is available at the Durham City Campus, in full or part-time mode of study.